• What is Copywriting?

 how to get over a fear of selling

 If you’re trying to build a freelance business or to land a job, you’ve got to be able to sell yourself, right?
-Well, if the idea of selling freaks you out, I have good news: If you’re Selling, you’re doing it wrong.
-Read on…
+Well, if you have a strong fear of selling (or, at the very least, it makes you uncomfortable), I have good news.

 Okay, now obviously, I’m not talking about making sales: getting new clients to hire you for work.
 Instead, I’m talking about capital-S Selling: The high-pressure, make-or-break interactions that make you feel gross and make your prospective client feel uncomfortable.